 So you don’t really follow the Pareto Principle in terms of just focusing on a small handful of your best selling products and getting rid of everything else?

-How did you find investors in China?
+How did Papp’s Tea find investors in the healthy tea market in China?

-What do you need the funding for?
+What does Papp’s Tea need the funding for?

-Also we will be trying to go on all major ecommerce platforms in China, we will work with KOLs for that.
+Also, we will be trying to go on all major e-commerce platforms in China.
+We will work with KOLs for that.